Omicron-specific COVID shots could increase protection as boosters - EMA | Health

 Following a meeting on Thursday, the EMA said global regulators had agreed on key principles for updating COVID-19 shots to respond to emerging variants.
 While the existing coronavirus vaccines continue to provide good protection against hospitalisation and death, the group said, vaccine effectiveness has taken a hit as the virus has evolved.

 Vaccines which include other variants, for example the Beta variant, might also be considered for use as boosters if clinical trial data demonstrate an adequate level of neutralisation against Omicron and other variants of concern, the statement said.
-It follows guidance from the WHO that Omicron-specific boosters could restore protection against emerging strains of the coronavirus.
+It follows guidance from the World Health Organization that Omicron-specific boosters could restore protection against emerging strains of the coronavirus.

 But it stops short of the position of the regulator in the United States, the Food and Drug Administration (FDA), which said on Thursday that it would seek the inclusion specifically of the newer BA.4 and BA.5 strains of Omicron, currently driving a surge in new infections globally, in any new shots for use domestically.
-The EMA said it would provide more details in the coming days.
+On Tuesday, the head of a WHO advisory committee that has considered the modified shots said the group preferred BA.1-based boosters, arguing that the variant is more distinct and could generate a broader response than the more recently circulating subvariants.

+Top U.S. FDA official Peter Marks said in an interview that regulators from other countries were seriously considering using new boosters based on the BA.1 Omicron variant that caused the massive surge in cases last winter, because those shots can be available sooner than the BA.4/5 based booster the United States plans to use.
+The EMA said it would provide more details in coming days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)